Jobsite Preparation & Maintenance for Hardwood Floors

 We are getting hardwood, carpet, linoleum and tile?

 Linoleum, Hardwood or Tile, then Carpet.
 Tile could follow the hardwood if tile can be installed without walking on the hardwood.

 Should my new cabinets be installed before my new hardwood?

 Although we like the ease of installation if cabinets are not installed, generally there is less damage to the hardwood if the cabinets are installed prior to the hardwood flooring.
 Make sure you let the kitchen company know that you are installing hardwood so they can make the adjustments.
 Toekicks to be left off until hardwood installation is complete.

 Do my baseboards have to come off to install hardwood floors?

 Yes they do.
 They are usually raised up from their original place hiding unsightly paint ridges.
 If removal of baseboards presents special consideration such as in a historical home, a trim molding can be applied to the existing baseboard.

-Do my casings around my door frames need to come off?
+Do casings around my door frames need to come off to install hardwood?

 No. Touchwood will undercut your casings and slide our wood underneath to give a clean, finished look.